FryingDutch/DoubleDutch/README.md

 #-the default timeout is 0 seconds.

 ```
- If the lock to the resource was granted, the client will receive a random string of 32 chararcters you need to release the lock later.
+ If the lock to the resource was granted, the client will receive a random string of 32 chararcters
+ that you need to release the lock later.
  When using a Python Client, a request to release the lock may look like this:
 ```python
 r = requests.delete("https://<host>:<port>/releaseLock?lockname=lock_as_string&key="+key)